ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 }
 ```

-> You might consider keep the preferences in the localstorage for a better user experience.
+> Consider keeping the preferences in the localstorage for a better user experience.

 ## Activation Hooks
 `PluginManager` provides an interface to react to changes of its state.